KoljaB/Linguflex/README.md

 - **Music:** A voice-command module for playing selected songs or albums, enhancing the user experience with musical integration.

 ### Modules Coming Soon
-- **Mail:** Retrieves emails via IMAP, seamlessly integrating with your digital correspondence.
+- **Mail:** Retrieves emails via IMAP, integrating with your digital correspondence.
 - **Weather:** Provides current weather data and forecasts, adapting to your location.
 - **House:** Smart Home control for Tuya-compatible devices, enhancing your living experience.
 - **See:** Empower the assistant with visual capabilities using the GPT Vision API.
 Enables processing of webcam pictures and desktop screenshots.